Why points produce year-round

 Reading wind on points

 Wind blowing into a point is one of the most reliable bass-fishing situations.
 Bait stacks on the windward side, current breaks form, and bass set up to ambush.
 Most anglers notice the windward side outproduces the calm side 5-to-1.
+A 10–15 mph wind pushing directly onto a long tapering point is the highest-percentage scenario you can find.
+The wind positioning guide covers the full mechanism.

 Retrieve adjustments